caffeinewriter/BrandonAnzaldi.com/_posts/the-open-source-funeral.md

 It's been far too long since I've written a blog post.
 The year's even changed since my last one, though I suppose the same could be said for one written mere minutes away from the mark of midnight, but I digress.
 Today, I'm looking at a concept I'm calling the Open Source Funeral.

+\<!--more--\>

 This post was sparked by one of the most tragic events the world has ever seen.
 The loss of the brilliant Aaron Swartz, who took his own life just over a year ago.
 However, his death isn't the real catalyst for this post, but rather the online memorial to him that came afterwards.
 This memorial was remarkable.
 It wasn't a select few people speaking in an ephemeral context about a great man, this was hundreds, perhaps thousands of people, modifying this site.
 Adding their memories, their experiences, the experiences they wished they'd had to a beautiful forum bidding adieu to one of the greatest minds the world has ever seen.

 The thing about this is that everyone could attend, since it was all online, anybody could speak, thought that could be detrimental, but with the moderation,